 SIXTEENTH SUNDAY AFTER PENTECOST September 20, 2020

-Call To Worship

 The LORD is good to all,

 I will meditate on God's wonderful works

 One generation commends the Lord's works to another

 I will meditate on God's wonderful works

-Every day I will praise you I will meditate on God's wonderful works (adapted from Psalm 145)
+Every day I will praise you

+I will meditate on God's wonderful works
-Prayer of the Day

 Almighty and everlasting God, your grace, mercy, forgiveness, and love are beyond measure.
 Strengthen us to trust not in what we have, but in the abundance of what you are blessing us with through Jesus Christ our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.

-Amen.